 In the Thanksgiving Episode, Helga returns home - expecting her family not to have missed her.
 Instead, she sees Miriam demanding the police find her missing daughter, Big Bob about to get in his Hummer to patrol the city and Olga having just finished dozens of fliers she intends to hang up.
 Naturally, they're overjoyed to see her safe and sound, and all admit out loud that they love her.

 Meanwhile, at the boarding house, Arnold returns home to gladly celebrate their tradition of Fourth of July (as Pookie flips the holidays every year).
 However, his grandparents and the boarders have set-up a bonafide Thanksgiving dinner for him on the roof.

 In "Best Man," Coach Wittenburg asks Arnold to be just that at his wedding - saying he's his only true friend.

 Also, him sacrificing the win for his wife - again.

-There was an episode where the kids try to take the subway but it ends up malfunctioning leaving them along with a homeless man (Mark Hamill) who keeps telling them to "Get out of [his] house," a blind man (voiced by Kevin Michael Richardson) with his dog, a psychologist (Tony Jay) and his patient (Kath Soucie) trying to overcome claustrophobia, a retired nurse, and an old man stuck underground.
+There was an episode where the kids try to take the subway but it ends up malfunctioning leaving them alone with a homeless man (Mark Hamill) who keeps telling them to "Get out of [his] house," a blind man (voiced by Kevin Michael Richardson) with his dog, a psychologist (Tony Jay) and his patient (Kath Soucie) trying to overcome claustrophobia, a retired nurse, and an old man stuck underground.
 Of course tensions run high but near the end, Arnold notices there's something wrong with the blind man's dog and points it out.
 The retired nurse joins Arnold while the blind man sits back and worries.
 Some moments later he asks if his dog is all right, Arnold reassures him and tells him his dog was actually female and just gave birth to a litter of puppies.
 The blind man just starts crying tears of happiness and says "I'm a daddy?!"
 And to make it even better, the subway turns back on (thanks to Grandma) and everyone cheers!

 Note that the subway starts up while everyone was singing a song initiated by the homeless man.